 Each week the Office for National Statistics (ONS) publishes Deaths registered weekly in England and Wales.
 This data provides provisional counts of the number of deaths registered in England and Wales, including deaths involving the coronavirus (COVID-19).
 To allow time for registration and processing, these figures are published 11 days after the week ends.
-So the figures published on 12 January 2021 show weekly deaths in 2020 up to the week ending 1 January 2021.
+So the figures published on 23 March 2021 show weekly deaths up to the week ending 12 March 2021.

 The ONS figures are based on the date the death was registered rather than the date the death occurred.
 There is usually a delay of at least five days between a death occurring and being registered.